CARV-ICS-FORTH/arax/README.md

 ## Install

-VineTalk can be 'installed' in two ways.
+Arax can be 'installed' in two ways.
 System Wide install is the recomened method if deploying on a dedicated machine and have root/sudo access.
 User Specific installation is recomended if deploying in a shared machine with multiple users and dont have root/sudo access.